-1 – Reduction of calories per day – period.
-I could end the number one reason with one sentence to be honest.
-At the end of a 24-hour period, if you consume fewer calories than you burn (exercise / daily life), you will lose weight.
-It does not matter what diet you are on, in the end, you will lose weight because you consume fewer calories than normal.
-Even Keto and Intermittent Fasting, Atkins, Paleo, Vegan, or Carnivore and others, if you do the math, you will see a reduction of calories normally consumed largely due to the elimination of food groups or macro-nutrients (carbs, fat, protein).
+1. Reduction of calories per day, period.
+At the end of a 24-hour period, you will lose weight if you consume fewer calories than you burn.
+It does not matter what diet you are on; in the end, you will lose weight because you consume fewer calories than normal.

-2 – Water Weight – Many diet plans cause a weight loss that can be quite significant (10 or more pounds per week).
-If you lose that much weight in a short period of time, consider it losing water.
-You will gain it back at your next meals and liquid consumption.
-This quick weight loss could be losing retained water which is a good thing.
-Or you could dehydrate yourself and lose more electrolytes than you are taking in and that could be dangerous.
-This typically can occur when exercising in hot and humid environments (or arid too).
-Surprisingly enough, if you want to lose excess water weight – just drink more water.
+This quick weight loss could be losing retained water, which is a good thing.
+Or you could dehydrate yourself and lose more electrolytes than you are taking in, and that could be dangerous.
+This typically can occur when exercising in hot and humid environments (or arid, too).
+Surprisingly enough, if you want to lose excess water weight, just drink more water.

-5 – Awareness – Your awareness allows you to avoid mindless eating.
-Just the fact that you are “watching what you are eating” will help you avoid extra calories due to mindless or stress eating.
+5. Awareness.
+Your awareness allows you to avoid mindless eating.
+Just the fact that you are “watching what you are eating” will help you avoid extra calories because of mindless or stress eating.

-However, if your diet does not allow for long-term health and wellness, it is not a food plan that is nutritious and likely is lacking in either macronutrients, minerals, or vitamins.
-These reduction of calories are fine for short-term weight loss, eventually, you will have to consider overall health and eat nutritiously – not starving yourself or eliminating entire nutritious food groups.
+If your diet does not allow for long-term health and wellness, it is not a food plan that is nutritious and likely is lacking in either macronutrients, minerals or vitamins.
+These reduction of calories are fine for short-term weight loss, but you eventually will have to consider overall health and eat nutritiously.

 You have to start somewhere.
 A short-term goal brought on by a diet plan is great.
 However, the majority of people who diet lose weight quickly and will put it on again.
 The process of turning a short-term weight loss into a long-term lifestyle change relies on the following: